bonni208/Business_Ethics/Business_Ethics.md

 ### 03.03 | An ethical decision making case study

 Check Canvas for information about the next part of the ethical decision making case study we are exploring on our own and then with others in the class.
-That will contained within Challenge 03.
+That will contained within Challenge 03 on Canvas.
+See you back here for Lesson 04 soon.